ganicodes/next-project-template/README.md

 - Tailwind CSS for styling and `class-variance-authority`, `clsx`, and `tailwind-merge` helpers for class composition
 - TypeScript support

-If you just opened the repo, this README will help you start the dev server, understand the layout, and point out the obvious next steps (adding auth backend, env variables, tests, etc.).
+If you just opened the repo, this README helps you start the dev server, configure authentication (NextAuth + Prisma), and run local migrations.

 ## Quick start

-Prerequisites (assumptions): Node 18+ and pnpm are recommended (this repo includes a `pnpm-lock.yaml`).
-If you prefer npm or yarn, the scripts are equivalent.
+Prerequisites

+- Node 18+ (or compatible)
+- pnpm (recommended) — npm/yarn also work

-Install dependencies and run the dev server (pnpm recommended):
+Install dependencies and run the dev server:

 ```bash
 # install deps (recommended)